bobbyiscool123/Gemini-Terminal-Assistant/docs/modules.md

 - Formatting prompts with context information
 - Building structured prompts for the Gemini API
 - Providing system prompts for different scenarios
+- Converting natural language requests into executable commands
+- Ensuring commands are safe and appropriate for the current system

 ### How It Interfaces:

-- Used by `agent_terminal.py` to generate all prompts
+- Used by `agent_terminal.py` to generate all prompts and commands
+- Called by `mcp_server.py` for generating system operation commands
+- Communicates directly with Gemini 2.5 Pro API
 - Reads from `config.yaml` for template configuration
 - Creates properly formatted prompts for Gemini 2.5 Pro
+- Returns clean, executable commands without explanation text

 ## mcp_server.py